Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Soft Truncation: A Training Technique for a Diffusion Model

 \section{Soft Truncation: A Training Technique for a Diffusion Model}

-As in Section \ref{sec:practice}, the choice of $\epsilon$ is crucial on both training and evaluation, but it is computationally infeasible to search the optimal $\epsilon$.
-Therefore, we introduce a training technique that largely mediates the need of $\epsilon$ search by softening truncation time in every optimization step.
-Our approach achieves successful training of the score network on large diffusion time without sacrificing NLL.
-We explain the Monte-Carlo estimation of the variational bound in Section \ref{sec:monte_carlo}, and we provide the details of Soft Truncation in Section \ref{sec:softrunc}.
+As in Section \ref{sec:practice}, the choice of $\epsilon$ is crucial for training and evaluation, but it is computationally infeasible to search for the optimal $\epsilon$.
+Therefore, we introduce a training technique that predominantly mediates the need for $\epsilon$-search by softening the fixed truncation hyperparameter into a truncation random variable so that the truncation time varies in every optimization step.
+Our approach successfully trains the score network on large diffusion time without sacrificing NLL.
+We explain the Monte-Carlo estimation of the variational bound in Section \ref{sec:monte_carlo}, which is the common practice of previous research but explained to emphasize how simple (though effective) Soft Truncation is, and we subsequently introduce Soft Truncation in Section \ref{sec:softrunc}.